qcri/DiplomaticPulse/README.md

 This repository should provide much of the structure and parsing code needed to crawl and scrape various countries's Ministry of Foreign Affairs (MFA) web pages contents with very little effort.
-On launching our Diplomatic pulse scrapy crawlers, the Diplomatic Pulse clones our backend data: XPATHs of each country's website layout to crawl and scrape the html contents.
+On launching our Diplomatic pulse scrapy crawlers, the Diplomatic pulse clones our backend data: XPATHs of each country's website layout to crawl and scrape the html contents.